ranjanmannige/cookiecutter-pypackage/README.rst

     $ cookiecutter https://github.com/ranjanmannige/cookiecutter-pypackage.git

-OR
+OR (if `cookiecutter` is not found):

 .. code-block:: bash

     $ python -m cookiecutter https://github.com/ranjanmannige/cookiecutter-pypackage.git

-You will be asked to answer nine questions.
+You will be asked to answer nine questions (with suggested defaults).
 Here is an example:

 .. code-block:: none